Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Experiments

 \subsection{Real-world networks}

-We consider three real-world networks with ground truth (temporal information) available.
-The directed networks are treated as undirected networks and hides the edge direction for testing our algorithms.
+We consider the following three real-world networks which have the ground truth of node and edge age arrival order available.
+The directed networks are treated as undirected in our studies.
+All the datasets are taken from SNAP repository~\cite{snapnets}.

-{\em The ArXiv network}: It is a directed network with $7,\!464$ nodes and $116,\!268$ edges.
-Here the nodes are the publications and the edges are formed when a publication cite another.
-The original ranking has $1,\!457$ bins.\\ {\em The Simple English Wikipedia dynamic network}: A directed network with $10,\!000$ nodes and $169,\!894$ edges.
-Nodes represent articles and an edge indicates that a hyperlink was added or removed.
-It shows the evolution of hyperlinks between articles of the Simple English Wikipedia.\\ {\em CollegeMsg network}: In this dataset of private message sent on an online social platform at University of California, Irvine, nodes represent users and an edge from $u$ to $v$ indicates user $u$ sent a private message to user $v$ at time $t$.
-Number of nodes is $1,\!899$ and number of edges is $59,\!835$.
+\begin{itemize} \item{\em The ArXiv network}: It is a directed network with $7,\!464$ nodes and $116,\!268$ edges.
+Here the nodes are the publications in arXiv online repository of theoretical high energy physics, and the edges are formed when a publication cite another.
+In this network, many nodes share the same arrival time and date, and hence the true arrival order of nodes is available only in bins of count $1,\!457$.

+\item{\em The Simple English Wikipedia dynamic network}: A directed network with $10,\!000$ nodes and $169,\!894$ edges.
+Nodes represent articles and an edge indicates that a hyperlink was added.
+It shows the evolution of hyperlinks between articles of the Simple English Wikipedia.

+\item{\em CollegeMsg network}: In this dataset of private message sent on an online social platform at University of California, Irvine, nodes represent users and an edge from $u$ to $v$ indicates user $u$ sent a private message to user $v$ at time $t$.
+Number of nodes is $1,\!899$ and number of edges is $59,\!835$. \end{itemize}

+Table~\ref{tab:real-world_est_parameters} shows estimated parameters of the duplication-divergence model for the above networks using the fitting technique in \cite{sreedharan2020revisiting}.

-Figures~\ref{fig:arxiv}-\ref{fig:CollegeMsg} show the result of supervised learning and the greedy algorithms.
-We note here that a small increase in the percentage of training set ($\alpha$) leads to a huge change in the precision.
-This happens also in synthetic data, and is caused by the large structural dependency within graphs, unlike in classical machine learning data where of often the data is assumed to be independent.
-It helps us to obtain a significant improvement over greedy algorithms.
+Figure~\ref{fig:real-world-nw} show the result of semi-supervised learning.
+Here $\alpha$ represents the proportion of all pairs that is considered as training set, i.e., size of the training set is $\alpha \binom{n}{2}$.
+We randomly pick $\alpha \binom{n}{2}$ pairs and the results presented are average over $100$ different such random sets.
+We observe that a small increase in $\alpha$ leads to a huge change in the precision.
+This also happens in synthetic data and is caused by the large structural dependency within networks, unlike in classical machine learning where data is often assumed to be independent.
+This helps us to get a near-perfect clustering (precision close to $1$) with only $1\%$ of the labeled nodes.